5 Tools and Strategies for Enhanced Decision-Making

 These decisions relate to the output of the business.

 For example, defining new niches, better situating a product in a market, what ad campaigns to run, and what message are all examples of strategic decisions managers have to make.

 Strategic decisions are often made with long-term goals in mind, including the business’s values and visions.

-Strategic decisions are also made to ensure short term goals are met so that the business can continue to reach its milestones along with its short term goals.
+Strategic decisions are also made to ensure short-term goals are met so that the business can continue reaching its milestones and its short-term goals.

 5 Decision-Making Techniques

 As a manager, one of your top priorities is to find ways your team can assist in helping the organization achieve its objectives.

 Here are five techniques to take your management decision-making skills to the next level.